wakeuplabs-io/starkware-private-erc20/README.md

 ### Keypairs

-The user's wallet consists of an RSA keypair used for asymmetric encryption.
+The user's wallet consists of an asymetric keypair build with sodium Curve25519.
 Certain relevant information required to use a note is encrypted with the owner's public key and published in the `NewCommitment` event.
 This ensures that only the user with the corresponding private key can access it.
 The public and private keys follow standard RSA conventions.
 For the address, we currently define it as `hash(private_key)` to quickly validate ownership in circuits, as there is no support for RSA key derivation in Noir.
 One alternative being explored is using [signatures](https://noir-lang.org/docs/reference/NoirJS/noir_js/functions/ecdsa_secp256k1_verify), though this feature is not yet implemented.

 ### Relayer